hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Architecture
 Here is the process diagram for this data pipeline, its main components are Spark Databricks for data processing, Azure Data Factory for orchestration, and ADLS2 for storage.
 ![chess-app - Page 2 (4)](https://github.com/user-attachments/assets/89c9022f-ee65-4ffc-adc9-438bd2830970)
-The detailed steps are as follow:
+The detailed steps are as follows:
 1. **Copy Data:** Data Factory copies the compressed data file from the Lichess database to Azure Data Lake Storage Gen2.
 2. **Decompress File:** The downloaded ZST file is decompressed into PGN format.
 3. **Parse Games:** Spark parses the PGN file, extracting individual chess games and storing them into Parquet format.